Sperm donation laws by country: Spain

 The law provides that there must not be more than six births per donor.
 The same law applies to egg donations.
 Prior to the change in the law in 2008, clinics set their own maximums on the numbers of children produced from each donor.
 Spain was becoming a destination for fertility tourists, i.e. women seeking to become pregnant through the use of donor sperm and Spanish clinics were purchasing donor sperm from other countries in order to satisfy demand (see Onselling in main article).
 Many UK women were travelling to Spain at that time to be impregnated with sperm imported from clinics in the UK for example, where there were already controls on the numbers of children which each donor could produce.

 The change in the law in Spain coincided with Europe-wide discussions on the use and export of human cells.

-Sperm donation is only permitted by anonymous donation.
+Sperm and egg donation are required to be fully anonymous.
 Surrogacy is not allowed.

 Sweden

 In Sweden, a donor may give a child to a maximum of six couples.
 However, each pair may have a sibling in addition.
 Thus, the limit is 12 children per donor.
 Nevertheless, the Swedish National Board of Health and Welfare (Socialstyrelsen) recommends a maximum of 6 children per donor.

-Artificial insemination by donor was done only if the woman was married or in registered cohabitation, and required written consent of the spouse or partner.
+Artificial insemination by donor was previously done only if the woman was married or in registered cohabitation, and required written consent of the spouse or partner.
 This law has now changed allowing single women access to state funded fertility treatment although long waiting lists may prove prohibitive.

+Sweden was the first place in the world to ban anonymous gamete donation, doing so in 1984.
+Donor conceived people have a right to request information about the donor from the age of 18.

 Switzerland

-In Switzerland sperm donation is only allowed for married couples—not for unmarried couples or singles.
+In Switzerland, sperm donation is only allowed for married couples—not for unmarried couples or singles.
 A donor may give rise to a maximum of eight children.